-These points make clear why many expansion-minded entrepreneurs get into trouble when negotiating licensing, distribution or dealership agreements.
-After all, if one doesn't have the resources to expand by buying up other companies outright, he/she needs to get their owners to buy into his/her plans.
-That can mean allowing them to use one's trademark, granting them territorial rights, helping them with training and perhaps technical assistance and keeping tabs on them to ensure that all of one's work turns into dollars on the bottom line.
-Thus, if an entrepreneur goes too far down this road, they turn into a franchisor.
-The lawyer's job is to keep exactly that from happening, if possible.
+These points make clear why many expansionminded entrepreneurs get into trouble when negotiating licensing, distribution, or dealership agreements.
+After all, if you don't have the resources to expand by buying up other companies outright, you need to get their owners to buy into your plans, and that can mean allowing them to use your trademark, granting them territorial rights, helping them with training and perhaps technical assistance, and keeping tabs on them to ensure that all of your work turns into dollars on your bottom line - and if you go too far down this road, you turn into a franchisor.

+That brings us back to the lawyer's job, which is to keep exactly that from happening - if you can.

-The key to the franchisor-franchisee relationship is that it makes one party, the franchisee, dependent on the other, the franchisor, for many of the elements of a successful business enterprise, for example, a valuable and widely known trademarked product or service, an efficient and proven business system, expert advertising, marketplace dominance and the like.
-These elements create value.
-Franchisees pay good money to make use of them in the form of franchise fees and royalties.
+The key to the franchisor-franchisee relationship is that it makes one party, the franchisee, dependent on the other, the franchisor, for many of the elements of a successful business enterprise - for example, a valuable and widely known trademarked product or service, an efficient and proven business system, expert advertising, marketplace dominance, and the like.
+These elements create value, and franchisees pay good money to make use of them in the form of franchise fees and royalties.

-By way of contrast, ordinary licensing, distributorship or dealership arrangements do not make one party dependent on the other.
-Indeed, the hallmark of such arrangements is that the parties come to the negotiating table as (1) independent business operations and remain so, (2) each with its own product or service, whether trademarked or not, and (3) each with its own business systems, advertising and marketing strategies, and the like.
+By way of contrast, ordinary licensing, distributorship or dealership arrangements do not make one party dependent on the other; indeed, the hallmark of such arrangements is that the parties come to the negotiating table as independent business operations and remain so, each with its own product or service, whether trademarked or not, and each with its own business systems, advertising and marketing strategies, and the like.
 One or both of the parties may indeed make use of the other's trademarked goods or services under such arrangements.
-They may collaborate in advertising and marketing campaigns, in training employees to make the most of the relationship and even in developing business systems to keep track of successes and failures.
-To be sure, money will also change hands, but it will not take the form of royalties-that is, the regular payment by one party to the other of sums reflecting a specific percentage of gross sales.
+They may collaborate in advertising and marketing campaigns, in training employees to make the most of the relationship, and even in developing business systems to keep track of successes and failures.
+To be sure, money will also change hands, but it will not take the form of royalties - that is, the regular payment by one party to the other of sums reflecting a specific percentage of gross sales.
 Instead, when money changes hands among parties to licensing, distributorship or dealership agreements, it is usually payment at wholesale prices for goods or services for resale.

-The parties to such arrangements do business together, but they do business on their own too and remain separate and independent enterprises.
+The parties to such arrangements, in short, do business together, but they do business on their own, too, and remain separate and independent enterprises.